Prohect/tweakmousesensitivity/README.md

 the dpi range provided by the mouse is going higher and higher, the origin mouse sensitivity procedure is not working cool when u set dpi to value like 20000. this mod only do one simple thing: multiply the origin mouse sensitivity by itself when processing

+## branch subfix 'a'
+make is works like cs series or Apex

 ### Original Code:
 ```java
 Double value = that.client.options.getMouseSensitivity().getValue();